top of page

 Showcase your Science

 Would you like to contribute?
 If you have research to share, we’d love to feature your work.
-Submit your slide, and we’ll include it in the Science Hub!
-Science nuggets remain posted for six months to keep the platform's content current and relevant.
-If you’d like to update or replace your slides, just let us know!
+Submit your slide, and we’ll include it in the Science Hub.
+The content and slide structure are completely open - files just need to be submitted as a PDF.
+See our instructions section below for more details on how to submit.

 Alice Gabriel